The curl operator on odd-dimensional manifolds: II. Differential forms

-We start by fixing some notation.
+We start by fixing some notations.
 Throughout this text $M$ will denote an $n$-dimensional Riemannian manifold.
-For $p\in \{0,1,\ldots,n\}$ we denote by $\OC{p}$, $\OL{p}$ and $\OD{p}$ the space of complex-valued $p$-forms on $M$ which are smooth, square-integrable or distributional, respectively.
+For $p\in \{0,1,\ldots,n\}$, we denote by $\OC{p}$, $\OL{p}$, and $\OD{p}$ the space of complex-valued $p$-forms on $M$ which are smooth, square-integrable, and distributional, respectively.
 On $\OL{p}$ we have the scalar product

 turning $\OL{p}$ into a Hilbert space.
-Here $\<\cdot,\cdot\>$ denotes the scalar product on forms induced by the Riemannian metric and $\dV$ the Riemannian volume measure.
+Here, $\<\cdot,\cdot\>$ denotes the scalar product on forms induced by the Riemannian metric and $\dV$ the Riemannian volume measure.

 The exterior differential is denoted by $d:\OD{p}\to \OD{p+1}$.
 Now assume that $M$ carries an orientation.
-Then the Hodge-star operator $\ast:\OD{p}\to \OD{n-p}$ is defined and characterized on $\OL{p}$ by
+Then, the Hodge-star operator $\ast:\OD{p}\to \OD{n-p}$ is defined and characterized on $\OL{p}$ by

 The operator formally adjoint to $d$ is given by

 see e.g.\ \cite[p.~21]{Rosenberg}.
 Moreover, we have on $\OD{p}$

 see e.g.\ \cite[p.~33]{Besse}.
 The Hodge-Laplacian is defined by